Site Tools

 Dates

-• SABG members are invited to join the NAAS visit to the Lachenalia collection in the Five Arrows Gallery and the glasshouses at Exbury Gardens, SO45 1AZ on Saturday 18th March 2023 at 10.30am for tea and biscuits and 11:00am for the Gallery opening.
+• SABG members are invited to join the NAAS visit to the Nerine collection in the Five Arrows Gallery and the glasshouses at Exbury Gardens, SO45 1AZ on Saturday 19th October 2024 at 10.30am for tea and biscuits and 11:00am for the Gallery opening.
 Further details at http://www.nerineandamaryllidsociety.co.uk/forthcoming-events

-• The following SABG meeting has been provisionally booked for Sunday 22nd October 2023.
-More details will follow.
+• The SABG Spring meeting has not yet been booked for 2025

 News